 \subsection{Neural Differential Equations}

-Despite the basic ideas behind differential equations parameterized by neural networks, and its connection with deep learning had older roots in literature~\citep{rico1992discrete, rico1994continuous, rico1993continuous, chang2018reversible, weinan2017proposal, haber2017stable, lu2018beyond}, the publication of~\citet{chen_2018} was a tipping point in the young history of SciML.
+Despite the basic ideas behind differential equations parameterized by neural networks and its connection with deep learning had older roots in literature~\citep{rico1992discrete, rico1994continuous, rico1993continuous, chang2018reversible, weinan2017proposal, haber2017stable, lu2018beyond}, the publication of~\citet{chen_2018} was a turning point in the young history of SciML.
 Since then, the topic of \emph{neural differential equations} (neural DEs) has become a field, as stated and evidenced in the comprehensive survey by~\citet{kidger2022neural}.
-In~\citet{chen_2018}, by interpreting the ResNets~\citep{he2016deep} as a discrete integration of a vector field with the Euler method, the authors proposed an infinitesimally-layered neural network as its continuous limit and modeled it with an ordinary differential equation (ODE) parametrized by a neural network, giving rise to the Neural Ordinary Differential Equation (NODE) models.
+In~\citet{chen_2018}, by interpreting ResNets~\citep{he2016deep} as a discrete integration of a vector field with the Euler method, the authors proposed an infinitesimally layered neural network as its continuous limit and modeled it with an ordinary differential equation (ODE) parameterized by a neural network, giving rise to the Neural Ordinary Differential Equation (NODE) models.
 They also demonstrated that NODEs can be trained by backpropagating through black-box ODE solvers using the adjoint method~\citep{pearlmutter1995gradient}, making it a memory-efficient model.

 Furthermore,~\citet{chen_2018} introduced the Latent Ordinary Differential Equations (Latent ODEs), a continuous-time generative model that encodes time series data into a latent space that could potentially capture its underlying dynamics, which are modeled using a NODE.
 First, the observed time series are encoded in the latent space using a recognition model, typically a Recurrent Neural Network (RNN).
 The temporal dynamics in the latent space is then modeled using NODEs, and lastly, its solution is decoded back into the observation space to generate predictions or perform other tasks such as anomaly detection or imputation of missing values.